 Summary

 The diversion structures are designed to maintain fish passage (and habitat) similar to the existing environment, in which the natural gradient impedes access for fish other than eels and kōura.
-As the natural condition is preserved, t is considered that there is not need for a fish facility at either diversion, and a dispensation is appropriate.
+As the natural condition is preserved, it is considered that there is no need for a fish facility at either diversion, and a dispensation is appropriate.

+Conditions